In the Media

 Corporate Social Counterpositioning, Yale Junior OT conference, USA 2017

 Distributional properties of CSR activities.
-Strategy Summer Camp, Tuck Business School, Dartmouth University, USA 2017
+Strategy Summer Camp, Tuck Business School, Dartmouth University, New Hampshire, USA 2017

 OMT Ph.D consortium, Academy of Management Annual Meeting, Atlanta, GA, USA 2017